2025_AATE Logo IDK

 Equipment & Supplies: This includes all purchases necessary to complete the project that will be acquired through funds provided as part of the grant.
 Specify the company, model and cost of individual equipment items in the justification.
 General supplies do not need to be itemized.

 Travel Costs: The principal investigator (PI) or a pre-approved individual will be obligated to present the results of the study at a future AATE Event.
-Therefore, if travel is required then the presenter’s travel cost to and from the event is a bona fide budget item.
+Therefore, if travel is required then the presenter’s travel cost to and from the event, for one member of the research team, is a bona fide budget item.
 Two nights lodging and per diem expense for two days are allowed, in addition to transportation costs.
 Travel expenses for data collection are also allowable.

 Appendix D: Personnel